 The most famous sights of Mahabalipuram include The Shore Temple, the Five Rathas, named after the Pandava brothers and their wife Draupadi, several mandapams, the Butterball, site of countless futile attempts made over the years to move it, and Arjuna's Penance.
 It is this last one that I wanted to examine in greater detail.

 Arjuna's Penance has been proudly hailed as the world's largest outdoor bas-relief sculpture, measuring almost a hundred feet in length, and around 45 feet in height.
 The name intrigued me.
 What was Arjuna's Penance?
 What was the story, the legend, behind that stunning sculpture that teemed with gods, people and animals that took one's breath away with the perfection of the figures, the attention to all manner of details, the wealth of life and activity it depicted?
 Unsurprisingly, there are several stories that jostle for supremacy.
-Stories from the Mahabharata, Ramayana, and Panchatantra!There are many stories in Hindu mythology about penance, or tapasya, the subjecting of the body and mind to severe austerities, pushing aside all distractions and preoccupations, existing in a state of oblivion to everything but the ultimate goal.
-The goal might be special powers, a weapon, a boon, always something to benefit the seeker.
-Rarely, if ever, is the penance undertaken as a punishment for wrongdoing or out of remorse.
+Stories from the Mahabharata, Ramayana, and Panchatantra!

 Back to Arjuna's Penance at Mahabalipuram.
 The stories about it from the Mahabharata and Ramayana are competing ones, as both refer to the same figure in this sculpture.
-Look closely, and you will see the figure of a man, standing with his arms held high over his head, balanced on one foot, every bone of his ribcage visibly jutting out.
+Look closely at the photograph below, and you will see the figure of a man, standing with his arms held high over his head, balanced on one foot, every bone of his ribcage visibly jutting out.
 Who is this man?
 Arjuna, say some.
 Begone, say others, that is Bhagiratha!
 Many shrug their shoulders and say, why choose?
 That is the beauty of this sculpture.
 Any, or all, answers are acceptable!
 So, I will present to you both legends.
 And you decide which one you want it to be - or be a fence-sitter like me and choose both!

-The Tale of Arjuna's PenanceThe Pandava brothers, along with their lovely wife Draupadi, had been cheated out of their every single material possession by their venal, greedy, conniving, cheating cousins, the Kauravas.
+The Pandava brothers, along with their lovely wife Draupadi, had been cheated out of their every single material possession by their venal, greedy, conniving, cheating cousins, the Kauravas.
 The punishment: banishment from their kingdom, and exile, for 13 long years, in the forest.
 Needless to say, it was a bitter pill for them to swallow, and life in the forest for these princes, accustomed as they were to the luxuries of their palace and position, was one of unyielding severity, harsh and arduous, particularly for Draupadi.
 But, endure they had to, and endure they did.
 In the fifth year of exile, Arjuna, the strong, handsome, brave, loyal third brother, who had no doubt spent countless sleepless nights mulling over their plight and thinking about what would need to be done to reclaim their kingdom once the period of exile had passed, decided that he would need the most powerful weapon that existed in all the worlds, in order to defeat his evil cousins in the war that would surely follow.
 That weapon was Lord Shiva's weapon, the Paashupata, a divine weapon with terrible powers, invincible and all-powerful, a weapon against which nobody, and nothing, stood a chance.

 Arjuna climbed high into the Himalayas, clad only in the skin of a black antelope.
 With the frigid winds howling around him, subsisting on nothing but the sharp mountain air, he prayed, standing on one foot, arms raised above his head, to Shiva, to grant him the use of the Paashupata.
 He became gaunt, but was oblivious to the pangs of hunger.
 Eventually, Shiva was satisfied that Arjuna was sincere in his purpose, that he had suffered enough.
 Still, he wanted to put him through one last test before granting him the use of the Paashupata.
 He wanted to make sure that Arjuna possessed the right spirit of humility, for such a weapon as the mighty Paashupata in the hands of one who was vain and proud could cause destruction and disaster beyond repair.